doctorzpfeng/starter-hugo-academic-fzp/content/publication/example9/index.md

 ---
-title: 'A probe-feature for specific emitter identification using axiom-based grad- CAM'
+title: 'A Probe-Feature for Specific Emitter Identification Using Axiom-based Grad-CAM'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here